WaiChungWong/waichungwong.github.io/README.md

-# waichungwong.github.io
+# My personal website

-My personal website
+This website is built using `create-react-app` and SASS.